Our seminars and customized trainings are now available in a live interactive online format.

 Identify ways to quickly re-direct students to increase respect and reconnection rather than rejection

-- Reclaim Valuable Instructional Time
+- Reclaim Valuable Instructional Time Online or In the Classroom

 Explore specific strategies to decrease defiant behaviors that take time away from your instruction and interrupt learning